coder/docs/guides/troubleshooting/docker-problems.md

 ---
-title: Docker problems
+title: Docker key storage issues
-description: Learn how to resolve issues related to Docker inside Coder workspaces.
+description: Learn how to solve Docker key storage issues inside Coder workspaces.
 ---

 When using Coder, you may encounter the following error: